grab/async/async/README.md

 * Asynchronous tasks with cancellations, context propagation and state.
 * Task chaining by using continuations.
 * Fork/join pattern - running a batch of tasks in parallel and blocking until all finish.
-* Concurrency cap - running a batch of tasks concurrently with a cap on max concurrency level.
+* Concurrency cap pattern - running a batch of tasks concurrently with a cap on max concurrency level.
 * Throttling pattern - throttling task execution at a specified rate.
 * Spread pattern - spreading tasks within a specified duration.
 * Repeat pattern - repeating a task on a pre-determined interval.
 * Batch pattern - batching many tasks to be processed together with individual continuations.
 * Partition pattern - dividing data into partitions concurrently.
+* Jitter pattern - adding a random jitter before executing a function to avoid thundering herds.

 ## Concept
 **Task** is a basic concept like `Future` in Java.
 You can create a `Task` using an executable function which takes